 Online training course

-It is recommended that all school staff undertake the free Australasian Society of Clinical Immunology and Allergy (ASCIA) e-training course which has been developed by ASCIA in conjunction with the Department for all school staff, to increase the quality and consistency of training.
-The online course is free and cab be accessed on .
+It is recommended that all school staff undertake the free Australasian Society of Clinical Immunology and Allergy (ASCIA) e-training course which has been developed by ASCIA in conjunction with the department for all school staff, to increase the quality and consistency of training.
+The online course is free and can be accessed on .

 Competency to use an adrenaline auto-injector